 It should be noted that Legend has no issue with Loesser’s original lyrics.
 “The song was supposed to be silly!”
 Legend told The Guardian, defending his reboot.
 “It wasn’t supposed to be preachy at all.”
 Nevertheless, Legend acknowledges that “Baby, It’s Cold Outside” has become a “proxy war” in a fight for women’s rights that he vehemently supports.
 His revised “Baby” was a joke, but also not.

 Legend and Clarkson’s “Baby” actually wasn’t the first attempt at modernizing the lyrics.
 In 2014, video blogger Dara Laine served up a feminist-approved rendition, wherein the man—played by John Weselcouch—immediately backs off when the woman sings “I really can’t stay.”
-The pro-consent lineage continues this year with a scene in the Netflix film Love Hard, wherein actors Nina Dobrev and Jimmy O. Yang charmingly tweak all of the potentially troublesome lyrics.
+The pro-consent lineage continued in 2021 with a scene in the Netflix film Love Hard, wherein actors Nina Dobrev and Jimmy O. Yang charmingly tweak all of the potentially troublesome lyrics.

 “Baby, It’s Cold Outside” probably isn’t going anywhere, and neither is the controversy.
 Expect more parodies, more online outrage, and maybe—just maybe—more substantive conversations about the very real issues underlying the discourse.